 Notes on St. Ann as Patron Saint of Miners

-Perhaps part of the early devotion to St. Ann could be related to the fact that St. Ann is the patron saint of miners.
-And there is an unusual miracle that is connected with the monastery site.
-Anthracite coal mining was the occupation held by most of our immigrant church founders and families.
+A part of the early devotion to St. Ann in Northeastern Pennsylvania could be related to the fact that St. Ann is the patron saint of miners.
+There is also the history of a very unusual miracle connected with the monastery site.
+Anthracite coal mining was the occupation held by many of our immigrant church founders and families.
 Although it provided an opportunity to sustain families and establish homes, it equally brought with it hardship and tragedy.
 Coal mining in the early 1900s was dangerous work with impacts that affected everyone in the area, whether involved in mining or not.

 Mine subsidence was a common occurrence in the region resulting from the underground voids created during the excavation of the coal seams.
 Any street or property could be affected at any time.
 St. Ann’s in Scranton was no exception.
 Not long after the monastery was established a huge subsidence caused serious damage threatening the original building on the site, and again 2 years later.
 But a miracle occurred just 2 days after the July Novena in 1913, when a subterranean slide of boulders reinforced the foundation of earth under the building in a way that permanently ended the danger.